Vishal-S-14/Weather-Station/README.md

 ## Project Goal
 To build an Android application capable of:

-- Fetching device location using Google Play Services
+- Fetch device location using Google Play Services
-- Getting weather data from OpenWeatherMap API
+- Get the weather data from OpenWeatherMap API
-- Parsing JSON responses into readable weather metrics
+- Parse JSON responses into readable weather metrics
-- Displaying the data with a clean, modern UI
+- Displays the data with a clean, modern UI
-- Allowing city selection and customization (units, intervals, etc.)
+- Allows city selection and customization (units, intervals, etc.)

 ---